PDBrite/tiny-crm/DATABASE_SETUP.md

 - Migrations are applied immediately
 - Schema is automatically updated

-### Test/Production
-- Use `prisma migrate deploy` to apply existing migrations
-- No schema changes are made
-- Safe for production environments

 ## Troubleshooting

 ### Connection Issues
-1. Verify your connection strings are correct
+1. Verify Docker is running
-2. Check that your Neon projects are active
+2. Check that the container is started: `docker ps`
-3. Ensure your IP is whitelisted (if required)
+3. Ensure port 5433 is not in use by another service
-4. Verify SSL mode is set to `require`
+4. Verify the connection string in your `.env` file

 ### Migration Issues
-1. Ensure you're using the correct environment
+1. Ensure the database container is running
 2. Check that the database exists
 3. Verify you have the necessary permissions
 4. Check the migration history